 CMCA children understand that government and citizens are equally responsible for the current state of affairs and have rescued children from child labour, secured their Rights to toilets and other infrastructural facilities by engaging with authority, ensured that schools and classrooms are kept clean, planted saplings, stood up against injustice and fulfilled their responsibilities as active and empowered citizens

-CMCA directly engages with 17,000 girls and boys in 300 secondary schools across 9 cities –Bengaluru, Mysuru, Mumbai, Nagpur, Hosur, Hubbali-Dharwad, Pune, Thiruvananthapuram and Panchkula and 28 villages across Karnataka.
+CMCA directly engages with 17,000 children and youth in 300 secondary schools across 9 cities –Bengaluru, Mysuru, Mumbai, Nagpur, Hosur, Hubbali-Dharwad, Pune, Thiruvananthapuram and Panchkula and 25 villages across Karnataka and Tamil Nadu and 5 colleges across 3 cities.

 Girls constitute over fifty percent of the total number of adolescents CMCA directly engages with.The proportion of boys and girls belonging to marginalized socio-economic strata too constitutes roughly half of the total outreach.